-Keloids are overgrowths of scar tissue that form at the site of a skin injury, such as a piercing.
-They are a common side effect of piercings and can be bothersome and occasionally painful.
-While keloids are more common with ear piercings, they can also occur with other piercings, including belly button piercings.
+Keloids are excess scar tissue that develops at the location of a skin injury, like a piercing.
+They often occur as a result of piercings and can be uncomfortable and sometimes painful.
+Although keloids are frequently seen with ear piercings, they can also happen with other types, such as belly button piercings.

 Keloids and Belly Button Piercings

-A keloid from a belly button piercing appears as a raised scar that feels hard and rubbery.
-It usually appears at the site of the piercing and can extend beyond it.
-The keloid is shiny, smooth, and round in appearance, and its colors can range from pink to purple to brownish.
-Keloids occur when the skin grows excess fibrous tissue, often involving an overproduction of collagen.
+A keloid from a belly button piercing looks like a raised scar.
+It feels hard and rubbery.
+The keloid appears at the piercing site and may extend beyond it.
+It has a shiny, smooth, and round appearance.
+Its colors can vary from pink to purple to brownish.
+Keloids form when the skin produces excess fibrous tissue, often due to an overproduction of collagen.

 Identifying a Keloid from Your Belly Button Piercing